UiPath/ProcessMining-devkit-connector/README.md

 - Install the package in your virtual environment: `pip install dbt-sqlserver`.
 - If not already installed, install the SQL Server driver `ODBC Driver 17 for SQL Server`.

 Make sure that the installed version of dbt and dbt-sqlserver are the same.
 Having a newer version of dbt could result in not having all functionality available.
+You can check the installed versions by the command `dbt --version`.

 ## Running a dbt project
 ### Configuration